Polina Anikeeva

-Polina Olegovna Anikeeva (born 1982) is a Russian-born American materials scientist who is a Professor of Material Science & Engineering as well as Brain & Cognitive Sciences at the Massachusetts Institute of Technology (MIT).
+Polina Olegovna Anikeeva (born 1982) is a Russian-born American materials scientist who is the Matoula S. Salapatas Professor of Material Science & Engineering as well as Brain & Cognitive Sciences at the Massachusetts Institute of Technology (MIT).
 She also holds faculty appointments in the McGovern Institute for Brain Research and Research Laboratory of Electronics at MIT.
+She is Head of the Department of Materials Science and Engineering.
 Her research is centered on developing tools for studying the underlying molecular and cellular bases of behavior and neurological diseases.
 She was awarded the 2018 Vilcek Foundation Prize for Creative Promise in Biomedical Science, the 2020 MacVicar Faculty Fellowship at MIT, and in 2015 was named a MIT Technology Review Innovator Under 35.

 Early life and education

 Anikeeva was born in Saint Petersburg, Russia (then Leningrad, Soviet Union), the daughter of mechanical engineers.
 At 12, Anikeeva was admitted to the Physical-Technical High School.
 She studied biophysics at St. Petersburg State Polytechnic University, where she worked under the guidance of Tatiana Birshtein, a polymer physicist at the Institute of Macromolecular Compounds of the Russian Academy of Sciences.
 During her undergraduate studies she also completed an exchange program at ETH Zurich where she learned to analyze the structure of proteins using nuclear magnetic resonance spectroscopy.

 After graduating in 2003, Anikeeva spent a year working in the Physical Chemistry Division at Los Alamos National Laboratory where she developed photovoltaic cells based on quantum dots (QDs).
 In 2004, she enrolled in the Materials Science and Engineering Ph.D. program at MIT and joined Vladimir Bulović's laboratory of organic electronics.
 While a graduate student, she was the lead author on a seminal paper that reported a method for generating QD light-emitting devices with electroluminescence tunable over the visible spectrum (460 nm to 650 nm).
 Her doctoral research was commercialized by the display industry, and acquired by a manufacturer that eventually became part of Samsung.